dusk-network/dusk-protocol/consensus/basics/README.md

   - $P \in C \text{ }if\text{ } \exists \text{ } m^C :   pk_{m^C}=pk_P$

 ### Reduction Committees
-Voting Committees in the Reduction steps have a fixed number of credits that is defined by the global [consensus parameter][cp] $CommitteeCredits$, currently set to $64$.
+Voting Committees in the Reduction steps have a fixed number of credits that is defined by the global [consensus parameter][env] $CommitteeCredits$, currently set to $64$.

 During a [Reduction][red] step, votes from a given member are multiplied by its influence in the committee.
 For instance, if a member has 3 credits, his vote will be counted 3 times.